-The IS+ function passes accepted Day-Ahead transaction bids schedules along with available Real-Time transaction bids are passed to the Real-Time Commitment (RTC)RTC function through the Bid/Post System.
-The RTC function passes accepted operating-Dday transaction schedules to the IS+ function through the Bid/Post System.
+The accepted Day-Ahead transaction bids along with available Real-Time transaction bids are passed to the RTC function through the Bid/Post System.
+The RTC function passes accepted operating-day transaction schedules to the IS+ function through the Bid/Post System.
 The final Desired Net Interchanges for the NYCA and neighboring Control Areas are passed from the IS+ function to the Real-Time Dispatch (RTD) function through the Bid/Post System.

-4.25.2 Generation Schedule Interface
+5.2 Generation Schedule Interface

-The Post Security Constrained Unit CommitmentSCUC function (see Section 4.3.65) passes accepted generation schedules from the Day-Ahead process to the Bid/Post System, which then passes the information on to the Real-Time Commitment (RTC) process during the Dispatch Day.
+The SCUC function (see Section 4.3.6) passes accepted generation schedules from the Day-Ahead process to the Bid/Post System, which then passes the information on to the Real-Time Commitment (RTC) process during the Dispatch Day.

-4.35.3 Ancillary Service Schedule Interface
+5.3 Ancillary Service Schedule Interface

-The Security ConstrainedPost Unit CommitmentSCUC function (see Section 3.5) passes the following accepted Ancillary Services (AS) schedules from the Day-Ahead process to the Bid/Post System, which then passes the information on to the Real Time Commitment (RTC) process during the Dispatch Day.
+The SCUC function (see Section 3.5) passes the following accepted Ancillary Services schedules from the Day-Ahead process to the Bid/Post System..